-The values of μ used to produce the exact unemployment rates are shown in the Table 6.
+The values of μ used to produce the exact unemployment rates are shown in the Table 7.
 The changes in μ is very similar to that of the job-offers-to-seekers ratio, which is shown in Table 3 in section 1.
 By definition, the job-offers-to-seekers ratio reflects how difficult to get a job.
 Since the model is one-sided search, the vacancy is implicitly assumed to be supplied elastically, the difficulty of job hunting does not change endogenously.
 The exogenous variable μ reflects such a difficulty in this model.
 Therefore, the consistent changes in μ to the job-offers-to-seekers ratio implies the validity of the adjustment of μ .

-Based on the analysis, the increase in the unemployment rate was one of the major factors which flattened out the wage profile in the 1990s.
-The comparative steady state analysis infers that the slope of the wage profile is lower if a friction in the labor market is at the levels of the late 1990s than 1990.
-In the Japanese data, actually, the slope has a negative trend in the 1990s.
-In Figure 3, you can see the relationship between the actual data and the inference of the model visually.
-Note that the plotted values of the slope are not time-series data produced by the model.
-It just provides the results of the comparative statics to see how the slope in the steady state changes when the unemployment rate changes to the year t ($t = 1991, \dots, 2000$).
+In Japanese data, the slope has a negative trend in the 1990s.
+The comparative steady state analysis also infers that slopes in the late 1990s are lower than those in the early 1990s, based on the actual changes in the unemployment rate.
+Table 6 shows the correlation between the slopes and the unemployment rate in the model.
+It shows that the model captures the highly correlated relationship between them, although the correlation in the model is slightly higher than the data.
+It is clear from Table 7 that the decrease